Rakeela/dragora-notes/envs100disc4-pandemicblues.md

 Far from the world of political stresses, humanity's brightest minds have been hard at work fixing up RNA vaccination technologies[].
 While studying the available research in order to write this essay, I wasn't able to discern why this technology wasn't deployed more swiftly and for a wider variety of applications, because RNA vaccination appears to be wholly advantageous and much more diversely applicable than modern DNA vaccination technology.
 RNA vaccines give to cells instructions[] which they utilize to produce noninfectious psuedoviral particles known as replicons[].
 Each replicon is a tiny lipid vesicle which expresses basic viral replication abilities plus a harm-reduced subset of viral features that we want the immune system to learn from.
 COVID-19 replicons prominently express the infamous spike protein[] that COVID-19 uses to enter cells.
 It is a distinctive feature not found in tissues we want to preserve which is highly conserved across strains of COVID-19[], and immune cells which react aggressively to it are expected to be highly effective against COVID-19 viral particles[].
 Where the COVID-19 viral particles have a lot of viral machinery with which to attack the body and spread themselves, my understanding is that COVID-19 vax-replicons are basically little lipid blobs with intrusion spikes on them that won't damage the body enough to stop the immune system from learning how to attack that spike.

 This technique of teaching cells to make noninfectious lipid blobs that express pathogen associated chemistries that we want to train the immune system against is applicable to far more than just COVID-19, and indeed to more pathogens than medicine currently has effective countermeasures against.
 RNA vaccines let us customize the immunoresponse pattern by choosing which pathogen associated molecular patterns (PAMPs) we teach the body to present to the immune system, which allows for vaccines to be deployed targeting specific highly conserved components of difficult-to-target viruses, thereby producing more general (less strain-specific) vaccinations which viruses will be less capable of mutating to evade.
 There is interest in using this technique to produce new, more general vaccines for influenza[], and some researchers believe RNA vaccination will make an HIV vaccine[] possible as well.
-Yet the possibility that most excites me is something of a trivial edge-case which DNA vaccines can never accomplish: allergy vaccines[].
+Yet the possibility that most excites me is something of a trivial edge-case which previous vaccine technologies could never accomplish: allergy vaccines[].

 Allergies risk sounding like a petty focus in this context, but I think it's a very important aspect of humanity's medical potential.
 The improved sense of health from curative allergy treatments would be universally available as well as providing a nice little karmic boost for removing allergies as a topic that can divide people in misery.
-Freed of the weight of allergens, some of the people who are presently of marginal productivity will become more competent in their lives without need for the application of psychological change pressures[].
+Freed of the weight of allergens, some of the people who are presently of marginal productivity will become more competent in their lives without need for the application of psychological change pressures.
 People are both happier and more productive when they aren't suffering allergy symptoms[].
 Even some of the interpersonal hatred that comes between people can be resolved by interventions like this.
 How many people in this world are hated because they are "doing nothing"[]?
 Are any of those people unproductive because their life forces them into frequent exposures to allergens[]?
 A medical system that can fix allergies can make those individuals productive without handing a moral victory to people who were unduly pressuring them.
 How often are people harder to tolerate due to a flaw as politely unmentionable and ethically irrelevant as a bad personal odor[]?
 Are any of the malodorous people stuck in that state due to undiscovered food allergies[], or allergic responses to nearly-unavoidable foods like grain[]?
 A medical system that can fix allergies can help those people achieve the social respect they deserve.

 Looking forward to changing technology is a little like looking at the bright side of all things, and thanks to my interest in biotechnology, I can't say I've been suffering terribly under pandemic blues.
 It is horrible that people suffer of disease, but on the other hand every advance in our biotechnical capabilities can bring forth wonders.
 Our society has more to gain in cohesion and beauty within the next few years for that the work being done to cure this plague is being done today.
 We are increasing our ability to target the molecular machinery of pathogens, and in that process we are gaining permanent advantage in all contest against disease, which force cannot forever survive against the might of human medical capabilities.
 We need only ensure that a sufficient force is brought to bear against it.
 Every barrier in this world formed of faulty medical conditions can in time be dissolved should we but have the will to reach for their dissolution.